benatbarrueta/biciTech/readme.md

 You need to download the following dependencies:

-**config, express, fs, mongodb, mongoose, nodemon, swagger-jsdoc, and swagger-ui-express**
+**config, express, fs, mongodb, mongoose, nodemon, swagger-jsdoc and swagger-ui-express**

 To do this, run the following command: